 Study Life Sciences

-Life Sciences: a pathway to the new SFU School of Medicine and many other rewarding careers
+Life Sciences: A way forward to the new SFU School of Medicine (pending accreditation) and many other rewarding careers

 From the tiniest cells to the largest ecosystems, living organisms are fascinating and incredibly complex.
 SFU’s life sciences programs offer a wide range of classes exploring the natural world, human physiology and biotechnology, in state-of-the-art facilities with highly reputable professors and researchers.